The Voice Kids (Philippine TV series) season 7: The Battles

-The second stage of the show, The Battles, will air on November 2, with 36 artists advancing to this round.
+The second stage of the show, The Battles, aired on November 2, with 36 artists advancing to this round.
 The coaches pit three of their artists in a singing match and then select one of them to advance to the next round.
 The ability to steal an artist from other teams continued this season.
 Losing artists may be "stolen" by another coach.
 Same as the previous season, the steals are done off-stage, where the coaches must go to the artists with their families backstage to steal the artist they want to become the member of their team.

 At the end of this round, four artists will remain on each team; three will be the battle winners, and one from a steal.
-In total, 16 artists advance to the sing-offs.
+In total, 16 artists advanced to the sing-offs.